Annual canvass 2021/22

 If we have your email address we will send you an email to remind you to update or confirm your household details online.
 We are allowed to use your email address for electoral purposes and may have gathered this information from another Council department.

-If you update or confirm your details by email, you do not need to return any paper annual canvass form you may receive.
-Responding by email will save the council money.
+If you update or confirm your details following receipt of a canvass email, you do not need to return any paper annual canvass form you may receive.
+Responding online will save the council money.

 You may be receiving an email because you are still registered to vote at a previous address.
 Entering your current postcode will result in the security codes not working.
 If you have moved address, you can request to be removed from the electoral register.
 If you want to stop receiving these emails, you can unsubscribe from canvass email communications.